-The County should improve its contingency planning procedures for its information technology resources
+The University should improve its contingency planning procedures for its information technology resources

-Criteria-It is critical that the County have contingency planning procedures in place to provide for the continuity of operations and to help ensure that vital information technology (IT) resources, which include its systems, network, infrastructure, and data, can be recovered in the event of a disaster, system or equipment failure, or other interruption.
+Criteria-It is critical that the University have contingency planning procedures in place to provide for the continuity of operations and to help ensure that vital information technology (IT) resources, which include its systems, network, infrastructure, and data, can be recovered in the event of a disaster, system or equipment failure, or other interruption.
 Contingency planning procedures include having a comprehensive, up-to-date contingency plan; taking steps to facilitate activation of the plan; and having system and data backup policies and procedures.

-Condition and context-The County's contingency plan lacked certain key elements related to restoring operations in the event of a disaster or other system interruption of its IT resources.
-In addition, the County did not perform regularly scheduled, comprehensive tests of its contingency plan.
+Condition and context-The University's contingency plan lacked certain key elements related to restoring operations in the event of a disaster or other system interruption of its IT resources.
+Also, although the University was performing system and data backups, it did not have documented policies and procedures for performing the backups or testing them to ensure they were operational and could be used to restore its IT resources.

-Effect-The County risks not being able to provide for the continuity of operations, recover vital IT systems and data, and conduct daily operations in the event of a disaster, system or equipment failure, or other interruption, which could cause inaccurate or incomplete system and data recovery.
+Effect-The University risks not being able to provide for the continuity of operations, recover vital IT systems and data, and conduct daily operations in the event of a disaster, system or equipment failure, or other interruption, which could cause inaccurate or incomplete system and data recovery.